-LAS VEGAS -- Frank Buytendijk dropped a bombshell on attendees at The Data Warehousing Institute’s World Conference on data strategy for the enterprise yesterday morning: A
+LAS VEGAS -- Frank Buytendijk dropped a bombshell on attendees at The Data Warehousing Institute’s World Conference on data strategy for the enterprise yesterday morning: A single version of the truth is unattainable, especially in the age of “big data.”

 “Because data sets have become so large, you cannot figure out if the answer is correct or incorrect, true or not true,” he said.
 Instead, businesses will have to rely on trust and collaboration.